abitofabyte/useSearchParamsLivecoding/README.md

 npm -i
 ```

-As a little bonus it also contains an example on how to use the loader and action functions and their related hook ;)
+As a little bonus it also contains an example on how to use the loader and its related hook ;)

 Enjoy, I hope it helped.